Advanced Wilderness Survival

 • Minimum Age: 18 Years.

 • Description of the Level of Physical Difficulty – Moderate to Strenuous: This course involves multiple sessions of hiking with laden backpacks, walking and other activities over varying distances at a steady pace over varying terrain that will include off-trail sections, rough spots, unexpected obstacles, and low to steep inclines and declines.
 This course is conducted in varying weather conditions, including hot, cold, humid, rain, wind, and snow, or a mixed combination.
-This is a physically active course, with only 2,400 calories issued for the duration of the program, so it is best suited for those in good physical condition and ready for a fast paced day.
-If you have any questions, or would like some guidance, please don’t hesitate to contact us
+This is a physically active course so it is best suited for those in good physical condition and ready for a fast paced day.
+If you have any questions, or would like some guidance, please don’t hesitate to contact us.

 Quebec Run Wild Area – Click to enlarge.